Laptops with 4K display knock Full High Definition screens out of the resolution ball-park.

 Laptops with 4K Display vs 4K Desktop

-A 4K laptop will work right of the box to handle visually intense work.
+A 4K laptop will work right out of the box to handle visually intense work.

 4K desktops can become frustrating to work with depending on the type of user you are.
 Imagine cobbling together the necessary hardware needed for it to work on your own.
 Only to discover some parts don’t fit well with the demands of UHD.